14 Best Ways to Protect Strawberry Plants from Birds

 7. Decoy Berries

 This is a very creative way to ward off critters from your berry bushes.
-One gardener decided to paint rocks to look like strawberries and placed in her garden before her real strawberries ripened.
+One gardener decided to paint a bunch of rocks to look like strawberries and placed in her garden before her real strawberries ripened.
 When the predators went for a snack and started pecking at the stones, they got a huge surprise!
-It confused them so that they didn’t return when the real strawberries were ripe for the picking.
+It confused them so that they didn’t return when the true juicy berries were ripe for the picking.

-Luke at MIGardener has a great YouTube tutorial to create your own decoy strawberries
+Luke at MIGardener has a great YouTube tutorial to create your own decoy strawberry rocks.

 8. Garden Spinners

-Place pinwheels around your garden so they will easily capture the wind.
+Place pinwheels with reflective materials around your garden so they will easily capture the wind.
 If they are placed in garden nooks, they won’t spin and do their job!

 Large 15-Inch Bird Repellent Reflective Scare Rods (8 Pack)